amihaiemil/amihaiemil.github.io/_posts/2017-02-24-each-system-property-a-class.markdown

 {% endhighlight %}

 Do these tests run fine?
 Yes.
 Do they leave the property wrongly initialized?
-No, the After method runs even if a test throws an exception.
+No, the ``@After`` method runs even if a test throws an exception.
-So what's the problem?
+So where's the problem?

 The problem occurs when you enable multi-threaded test runs.
-In that scenario tests are run in parallel, not sequentially, which means that test ``actsWithBlue()`` could initialize the "color" property before ``actsWithoutBlue()`` finishes execution, or vice-versa.
-Also, if other tests (for other classes) happen to work with real Foo objects instead of mocks, they will be in trouble as well.
+In that scenario the tests are run in parallel, not sequentially, which means that ``actsWithBlue()`` could initialize the "color" property before ``actsWithoutBlue()`` finishes execution, or vice-versa.
+Also, if other tests (for other classes) happen to work with real ``Foo`` objects instead of mocks, they will be in trouble as well.

-It's clear that **no test should set a system property**, under any circumstances.
+I hope it's clear that **no test should set system properties**, under any circumstances.
 Let's introduce interface Color:

 {% highlight java %}